juliasliu/verze/README.md

 Verze helps users learn a foreign language through flashcards and interactive games to review and test your vocabulary.
 Users can also socialize with others and create their own courses and decks.

-Note: This repository does not contain any mobile app, web app, or server code.
+Note: This repository only contains the mobile app code, not the server or web app code.

 ## Check it out